Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/HarmonizedInterfaces.md

 --------------------------------------------

 Following is a tree structure of published harmonized aggregate interfaces.
-Browse available interfaces by expanding the tree and clicking on the interface you want to learn more about.
+Browse available aggregate interfaces by expanding the tree and clicking on the interface you want to learn more about.

 <ul class="HarmonizedAggregateInterfaceTree">
 {{